clcoffey/innershift.github.io/content/english/blog/25-10-21-Persona.md

 Eventually, the persona stops working.
 Restlessness, dissatisfaction, and subtle anxiety signal that the performance is no longer sustainable.
-Traditional coping mechanisms — busyness, overachievement, distraction — stop working because the issue isn’t outside: it’s deep within the self we’ve constructed.
+Traditional coping mechanisms: busyness, overachievement, distraction — stop working because the issue isn’t outside: it’s deep within the self we’ve constructed.

 Burnout in this context is not laziness or weakness.
 It’s your soul knocking on the door, saying: *“Come back to me.”*